Matrix estimation by Universal Singular Value Thresholding: Introduction

 \subsection{Minimax lower bound}

-It is not difficult to prove that for an $m\times n$ matrix $M$ with entries bounded by $1$ in absolute value, where $m\le n$, the nuclear norm is bounded by $m\sqrt{n}$.
-Given a number $\delta \in [0,m\sqrt{n}]$, one may take an arbitrary estimator $\tilde{M}$ and try to find the $M$ among all $M$ satisfying $\|M\|_*\le \delta$ for which MSE$(\tilde{M})$ is maximum.
+It is not difficult to prove that for an $m\times n$ matrix~$M$ with entries bounded by $1$ in absolute value, where $m\le n$, the nuclear norm is bounded by $m\sqrt{n}$.
+Given a number $\delta\in[0,m\sqrt {n}]$, one may take an arbitrary estimator $\tilde{M}$ and try to find the $M$ among all $M$ satisfying $\|M\|_*\le\delta$ for which $\operatorname{MSE}(\tilde{M})$ is maximum.
 Recall that an estimator that minimizes this maximum error is classically known as a minimax estimator.
-The following theorem shows that our estimator $\hat{M}$ is minimax up to a constant multiplicative factor and an exponentially small additive discrepancy. \begin{thm} Consider the general matrix estimation problem outlined in the beginning of this section.
-Given any estimator $\tilde{M}$ and any $\delta \in [0, m\sqrt{n}]$, there exists $M$ satisfying $\|M\|_*\le \delta$ and a data matrix $X$ with mean $M$, such that for this $M$ and $X$, the estimator $\tilde{M}$ satisfies
+The following theorem shows that our estimator $\hat{M}$ is minimax up to a constant multiplicative factor and an exponentially small additive discrepancy.